Franchises: Providing Employment Resources Without Being a Joint-Employer

 Offering optional hiring guidelines without becoming a joint employer

-Franchisors are now exploring options on how to stay compliant with joint-employment regulations, while still ensuring their franchisees are set up for success.
-Offering a careers page portal, for example, is one solution franchisors can provide without assuming liability for franchisees actions.
-Freshii, a fast-casual restaurant chain, offered its franchisees a careers page portal on their website, but did not mandate any recruitment policies or procedures.
-They were involved in a case that determined its actions were compliant with the law and were not considered a co-employer under any NLRB standard.
 By making it clear in franchisee agreements that franchisors will not dictate or control matters of employment, franchisors can offer optional human resources tools and best practices.
-Franchiors who take this approach can provide value and optional structure to franchisees without infringing on the employment practices of the individual business.
+Franchisors who take this approach can provide value and optional structure to franchisees without infringing on the employment practices of the individual business.

-Recommendations
+Recommendations for franchisors

-Franchisors should
+Franchisors should:

 • Provide best practice insights, but avoid mandating rules related to job descriptions, steps in hiring process, etc.

-Franchisees should
+Franchisees should:

 • Educate themselves on avoiding discriminatory hiring/firing and comply with all employment laws and regulations.

-Next Steps
+Next steps

 Recent Posts